Blackheath to Canary Wharf walk

 The cast-iron Bandstand was erected in 1891.
 It was made by the Coalbrookdale Company, famous for its decorative ironwork.

-- After passing the Bandstand bear left to join Great Cross Avenue and go up to its junction with the main Blackheath Avenue, where you could break at the café for mid-morning refreshments.
+After passing the Bandstand turn left onto Great Cross Avenue and go up to its junction with the main Blackheath Avenue, where you could break at the café for mid-morning refreshments.

-The octagonal Pavilion Tea House was built in 1907.
+The octagonal Pavilion Café was built in 1907.
 The granite Victorian drinking fountain was erected in 1891.